ihmeuw/vivarium_cluster_tools/docs/source/config.rst

 2.  ``:`` (colon) is used to store data as a map containing keys and values (just like a python ``dictionary``).

 There is no order among those key-value pairs and each pair will be formatted as **key: value**.
-For example, the following code block shows that you want to specify your initial population in configuration.
+For example, the following code block shows that you want to specify your initial population in specification.
 It tells us that you want to have initial population size of 1000 and age varies between 0 and 30.

 .. code-block:: yaml